grybouilli/latent-vector-synthesis/README.md

 This prototype of a Latent Vector Synthesizer incorporates  a Variational Autoencoder (VAE) model trained on short single cycle waveforms that enables interpolations and explorations of sonic textures.
 The generated waveforms are used as part of a vector/wavetable synthesis engine developed in Pure Data.

+This project was part of my Master's Thesis and builds on the work of Tatar et al. [1, 2].

 ## Installation

 ### Python